-- Goal 1, Action 1.5 Enrichment: Increase student access to visual and performing arts programs and courses by funding an instructor and materials for a six-week art instruction program. - Goal 2, Action 2.2 Increase student engagement and regular school attendance by offering varied opportunities for students to engage in school and learning. - Goal 2, Action 2.3 Support SEL needs of all students by funding a part-time school counselor and purchasing and implementing curriculum.
+- Goal 1, Action 1.5 Enrichment: Increase student access to visual and performing arts programs and courses by funding instructors and materials for an art instruction program and dance program.
+Research additional options for VAPA instruction. - Goal 2, Action 2.2 Increase student engagement and regular school attendance by offering varied opportunities for students to engage in school and learning. - Goal 2, Action 2.3 Support SEL needs of all students by funding a part-time school counselor and purchasing and implementing SEL curriculum.